UI 39x9x7 [BA] - badge holder

 Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-In order to show why neodymium magnets are so dangerous, read the article - How dangerous are strong neodymium magnets?.
+So that know how powerful neodymium magnets are and why they are so dangerous, read the article - Dangerous very strong neodymium magnets.